 It is also important to be aware of the cultural differences in Canada when it comes to pregnancy and childbirth.

-Overall, it is possible to study in Canada while pregnant, but it requires some planning and research.
+Overall, it is possible to study in Canada while pregnant, but it requires some planning.

 Can I enter Canada on a student visa if I am pregnant?

-Yes, you can enter Canada on a student visa if you are pregnant but you have to prove to CBSA beyond reasonable that you can adhere to the full-time study permit requirements.
+You can enter Canada on a student visa if you are pregnant but you have to prove to CBSA that you can adhere to the full-time study permit requirements.

 If you are unable to prove that you are capable, you will be denied entry to Canada but if you prove that you are capable and meet other requirements, you will be granted a visa.

 Is it possible to give birth in Canada as an international student?